-Compliment your safari outfit with a pair of safari binoculars!
-The Nikon Monarch is a phenomenal mid-range binocular for safari viewing.
-Nikon has long been a reputable name in binocular manufacturing, and the Monarch is an excellent example.
+A great safari accessory to have is a pair of safari binoculars.
+Nikon has long been a reputable name in binocular manufacturing, and Monarch 5 Binoculars are an excellent example.

-The 42mm lens diameter allows for excellent low-light viewing, while the body itself is built for extreme use – sounds perfect for a safari, doesn’t it?
-Rubber armored body and entirely waterproof, this pair will hold up to the elements as you dive into the wilderness.
+The 42mm lens diameter allows for excellent low-light viewing, while the body is built for extreme use – sounds perfect for a safari.

 Skin cancer is for real!
 Don’t forget your SPF when traveling around Africa as you’re close to the Equator.
-We recommend ordering some online before leaving the house, as it’s tough to find pharmacies outside South Africa.
+We recommend ordering some online before leaving the house, as finding pharmacies outside South Africa is tough.

 Shop For Natural Sunscreen

-We recommend packing a bottle of insect repellant with DEET in it so you’ll scare away those annoying biting demons.
+We recommend packing a bottle of insect repellant with Permethrin so you’ll scare away those annoying biting demons.
 It reduces the chances of Malaria or Yellow Fever.